 Hailout, wind, and blowing sand damage on West Texas cotton are common in May and June, up to 400,000 acres in some years (~10% of the total crop).
-Additional dryland cotton may not emerge in time (late June) to produce a viable crop that will mature very well.
+Additional dryland cotton may not emerge in time

+(late June) to produce a viable crop that will mature very well.
 Marginal cotton stands or marginal cotton seedling health may be evaluated for possible termination.
 In typical years through early to mid-June early maturing cotton varieties might be replanted as soon as possible, especially south of Lubbock where full and reduced coverage insurance cut-off dates happen later, or growers may consider taking insurance disaster payments and leave it at that.
 Producers that choose to replant back to cotton must manage the new crop for earliness due to the abbreviated growing season.
-First position fruit set is critical for short season cotton and should be protected from insect damage and stress that can cause shed.
+First-position fruit set is critical for short season cotton and should be protected from insect damage and stress that can cause shed.
 Other producers will consider replanting to catch crops if alternative crop options, herbicide rotation restrictions, etc. are favorable.

 As we may encounter further significant hail and wind damage on cotton in the coming weeks, growers with damaged cotton stands will await crop insurance adjuster decisions.
-Furthermore, there was a major delay in cotton planting in many counties in 2016 due to rains, stagnant soil temperatures, and even delayed ag. financing decisions.
-"Prevent planting" crop insurance may enter the picture for many growers in the May 31 full-coverage planting area (Bailey, Lamb, Hale, Floyd Cos. and north).
-Although your crop insurance may have considerable influence on your decision regarding damaged cotton, here are some suggestions to keep in mind.
+"Prevent planting" crop insurance may enter the picture for some growers.
+Your crop insurance may have considerable influence on your decision regarding damaged cotton.
+Here are some suggestions to keep in mind.